Welcome to Boating Services

 Contact Hydrographic Operations to request buoys or report those that are “off station”.
 To learn more,

 Information and permits are now available online.
 To learn more click here.

 Looking for a place to launch your recreational boat?
 See the Maryland Online Boating Access Guide.

-The Clean Marina Program announces two new Clean Marinas in Baltimore and Dorchester Counties.
+The Clean Marina Program announces three new Clean Marinas in Cecil County.